yiisoft/validator/docs/guide/configuring-rules-via-php-attributes.md

 ### Passing along with data for validation

-Probably one of the most neat ways is to pass DTO instances with declared rules filled with data without any additional
+Probably one of the cleanest ways is to pass DTO instances with declared rules and data.
+This way doesn't require any additional setup:
-setup:

 ```php
 use Yiisoft\Validator\Validator;